kaisaka-dev/kaisaka-web/src/lib/models/db.md

 # Database

 This is where our database managers would be.

-3 tasks that we can easily separate else we make it very redundant for us
+There are three tasks that we can easily separate else we make it very redundant for us.

-- better dev experience, so we use this pattern
+This of a better dev experience, so we use this pattern.

-## Database repository
+**Database repository**: Database Logic.

-- will interact with the supabase backend, all logic is handled by this repository (this file)
+Interacts with the supabase backend, and handles all of the db-specific implementation.

-## Concrete repositories
+**Concrete repositories**: Business Logic.

-- actual implementation of this (DB repository) abstract notion of a repository
+Actual implementation of this (DB repository) abstract notion of a repository.
+CRUD operations can be customized here (for example, Deletion can be omitted)

-## API logic / controller interface
+**Controller interface**: API Logic.

-- any communications with the client will be handled here
+Any communications with the client will be handled here

-- ex: client needs to know certain barangays in the neighborhood
+> Client needs to know certain barangays in the neighborhood
-- ex: if they have invalid data, it'll send it in a message / 400 bad request type thing
+> If they have invalid data, it'll send it in a message / 400 bad request type thing

 ## Example: Barangay pipeline

-- deals with everything barangay information
+This deals with every information under *barangay*.

-- database logic / table manager: anything with supabase, it'll handle it
+- *Database logic / table manager*: The file that connects to supabase and handles it.
-  - delicate, refrain from touching unless necessary
+  - Delicate, refrain from touching unless necessary
-- business logic / barangay model: a class that can communicate with the table manager
+- *Business logic / barangay model*: A class that can communicate with the table manager
-  - barangay model is handled by the barangay api, it will handle all the requests related to the barangay object logic
+  - Barangay model is handled by the barangay api, it will handle all the requests related to the barangay object logic.
-  - if you want to find a certain name / city / etc.
+  - If you want to find a certain name / city / etc.
-- controller logic / barangay api: the code will just validate anything from the client
+- *Controller logic / barangay API*: Code that validate any requests from the client.

+## Context Notes

+This for the T3AY2024-2025 Team Members.

+### Developers

-note to developers: roan already made it work, so if you want you can just replicate the existing barangay stuff (the thought pattern, so dont need to think too much)
+@ImaginaryLogs already made it work, so if you want you can just replicate the existing barangay code (the thought pattern, so dont need to think too much).

-- business logic: it creates crud operations (every single model should handle every single crud operation right here)
+- Business logic: it creates crud operations (every single model should handle every single crud operation right here)
-- if you're developing: prioritize the model first, then do API after
+- If you're developing: prioritize the model first, then do API after

+### Quality Assurance

-note to QA: based on the model, you can create unit tests / future unit tests ahead of time
+Based on the model, you can create unit tests / future unit tests ahead of time.

+### Designers

-note to designers: for the api, if you need to retrieve any sort of information, ex: login page, if you want to search children, go to children api and search for whatever necessary headers / body you need to pass.
+For the api, if you need to retrieve any sort of information, ex: login page, if you want to search children, go to children api and search for whatever necessary headers / body you need to pass.

+### P.S

-note to @ImaginaryLogs: session api soon
+@ImaginaryLogs: Session API soon